Commands¶

 Import¶

-command into the database.
+Import files from the prepare command into the database.

-The sub-command which is the most commonly used is all
+The sub-command which is the most commonly used is all, but in case of

-exploration, a particular type of import can be specified: jobs
+exploration, a particular type of import can be specified: jobs,

-neighborhood
+neighborhood and osm.

-Usage: bna import all [OPTIONS] COUNTRY CITY [STATE] [FIPS_CODE]
+bna import all [OPTIONS] COUNTRY CITY [STATE] [FIPS_CODE]

-Same conditions as before, country
+Same conditions as before, country and city arguments are mandatory, while

-code are required only for US cities.
+the region and the FIPS code are required only for US cities.

 Attention

-The same parameters as for the prepare
+The same parameters as for the prepare command must be used to

 guarantee correct results.